PkmX/hpbar/README.md

 ## Changelogs

 ### v8
-* Add pretty names for enraged legendary hell knight (ILCA v1.5).
+* Support for ILCA v1.5.
 * Move actor display name and boss from hardcoded mapping to CVar based mapping.
 See CVar section for details.

 ### v7